 Washington’s craft lager pioneers have been at it for more than a decade now, and owners Will and Mari Kemper had a long and storied career even before that.
 Vienna Lager is a biscuity, amber style of beer with a signature toasty flavor and dryness.
 Chuckanut ditches the traditional decoction mash but keeps the German noble hops and malts for this mostly accurate rendition of a classic.

 Altfränkische is brewed in the old school decoction mashing method that has mostly fallen by the wayside in America along with the overlooked Dunkel-style of beer.
-Dunkel literally means “dark” in German; it’s exemplified by its amber-brown color, full flavored malty body of caramel and light chocolate flavors with a balanced sweetness.
+Dunkel means “dark” in German, which is exemplified by this brew's amber-brown color, full flavored malty body of caramel and light chocolate, and a balanced sweetness.

 A fresh pint of Prima Pils might be the closest thing in America to sipping off the brite tanks in Germany; floral, resinous, oily lupulin bursts out of the glass with a spicy and grassy bouquet.
-But it may be the malts that steal the show in Prima Pils, light bready and lemony flavors like a fresh baked scone leave just a touch of sweetness on the palate.
+That being said, it may be the malts that steal the show in Prima Pils.
+The light, bready, and lemony flavors are reminiscent of a fresh baked scone and leave just a touch of sweetness on the palate.
 Prima Pils has been brewed since 1996, and that makes it a forefather of the craft lager movement and an inspiration for hundreds of brewers that came after.

 Possibly the most interesting trend in lagers right now is the so-called Italian-style Pilsner that began with Tipopils and made it to America with Pivo Pils.
 Oxbow is a farmhouse brewery in Maine that makes dope lagers like Luppolo, an all German hop and malt pilsner left unfiltered with an earthy hop stink on it that will make you reassess the Pils.